Choose or Lose: Plot

 At night, Aria goes to the meeting place which 'A.D.' has set on.
 However, the tormentor doesn't show up and Aria is caught by the Liars, who are devastated when Aria says that she needed to protect Ezra, so she joined 'A.D.'
 Aria explains that, six years earlier, after Ezra revealed to be writing a book about Alison, she filed a complaint against Ezra, but never reported it, and somehow 'A.D.' had access to it, threatening her right after.
 Tanner calls Alison asking for their presence at the station, and the girls leave Aria alone in the woods.
 At the police station, Tanner gives the girls a chance to tell their side of the story, but Spencer denies the opportunity.
 Again, the girls leave Aria alone, punishing her for destroying Alison and Emily's nursery and for tearing Spencer's family apart.

 The next morning, Spencer goes to Ezra's apartment to talk to Aria, giving her a photo of them as teens, before Alison's disappearance.
 They try to reconcile, but Tanner and her convoy appear suddenly, returning Aria's things and saying they found footage of Aria outside of Rosewood on the day of Archer's death, sparing her of any charges.
 Spencer leaves the apartment angrily.
 Ashley is still worried about Hanna and that she might be in trouble.
 However, this fades when Caleb and Hanna get married at the courthouse with Ashley as a witness.
 Emily and Alison have sex during an improvised picnic prepared by Alison.
-Aria tells Ezra she has something to tell to him, but claims she needs to kiss him one last time, since this secret could ruin them.
+Aria tells Ezra she has something to tell him, but claims she needs to kiss him one last time, since this secret could ruin them.
 Spencer visits Toby in his cabin and they have sex.
 While investigating, Caleb and Ezra find the cell tower location from which the game phone has been sending signals, and later discover that they are being sent from Mona's house.
 While leaving to find Spencer, Aria hears a loud noise in the back of her car and opens the trunk to find Archer's body.
 A cop arrives right after.